geneweb/geneweb/CONTRIBUTING.md

 - PR is not meeting one of the previous points.
 - PR is not meeting [milestones](https://github.com/geneweb/geneweb/milestones) goals.
-- PR is conflicting with another PR, and the latter is being prefered.
+- PR is conflicting with another PR, and the latter is being preferred.
 - PR slows down GeneWeb, or it obviously does to many computations for the task being accomplished.
 It needs to be optimized.